A Detailed Guide to Machine Learning for Kids

 How Machine Learning Works

-Machine learning has basic principles that function in these ways:
+Machine learning has several foundational concepts that work in these ways:

 Access to Data